U.S. Customs and Border Protection: Personnel

-CBP Officers (CBPO)
+U.S. Customs and Border Protection Officer (CBPO)

 CBP officers are federal law enforcement officers in the largest CBP Office of Field Operations empowered to exercise the authority and perform the duties provided by law and Department of Homeland Security regulations, including making arrests, conducting searches, making seizures, bearing firearms, and serving any order or warrant.
 CBP officers have full law enforcement powers on and off duty.
 CBP officers defend against terrorist intrusion by identifying high risk individuals who are attempting to enter into the United States; stop criminal activities – such as drug trafficking, child pornography (including on computers, cell phones, and other electronic media), weapons trafficking, and money laundering – by inspecting vehicles and trucks; and prevent the illegal entry of individuals, the smuggling of prohibited goods, and other customs and immigration violations.
-Officers are armed with Glock G19 pistols chambered in 9mm, expandable batons, x26 Tasers and oleoresin capsicum pepper spray.
+Officers are armed with Glock G19 pistols chambered in 9mm, expandable batons, x2 Tasers and oleoresin capsicum pepper spray.
 In accordance with Public Law 110–161, CBP officers are covered under special law enforcement retirement, and all candidates must be referred for selection for this position before reaching their 40th birthday.

-Officer candidates attend the Federal Law Enforcement Training Center, in Glynco, Georgia for 17–19 weeks of paid training.
+Officer candidates attend the Federal Law Enforcement Training Center, in Glynco, Georgia for 21 weeks of paid training.
 Candidate training consists of basic law enforcement skills, including Anti-Terrorism; Detection of Contraband; Interviewing; Cross-cultural Communications; Firearms Handling and Qualification; Immigration and Naturalization Laws; U.S. Customs Export and Import laws, Defensive Tactics and Driving; Crime Investigation Site; Arrest Techniques; Baton Techniques; Examination of cargo, bags, and merchandise; border search exception; Entry and Control Procedures; Passenger Processing; and Officer Safety and Survival.
 Those candidates selected for duty locations requiring Spanish may receive an additional 6 weeks of Spanish Language training.
 After a few years of service, qualified Officers may serve on CBP's Special Response Team after passing a pre-test and an additional five weeks of paid training at the U.S. Border Patrol Tactical Unit (BORTAC) in El Paso, Texas.

-CBP Officers may begin their careers in any region for which they apply.
+CBP officers may begin their careers in any region for which they apply.
 The duty region is selected during the application phase.
 Proficiency in Spanish is a duty requirement only for those stationed along southern border regions, although it is not a requirement before being hired.
-CBP Officers stationed along southern border regions will undergo Spanish language training before coming on duty.
+CBP officers stationed along southern border regions will undergo Spanish language training before coming on duty.

-The CBP Officer position is categorized as a "critical-sensitive" position in law enforcement.
+The CBP officer position is categorized as a "critical-sensitive" position in law enforcement.
 For this reason, officer candidates must undergo a single scope background investigation (SSBI) before being appointed.
-In addition, officer candidates must undergo drug and medical examination, polygraph examination, two physical fitness tests, a video based test, and structured interview during the pre-appointment phase.
+In addition, officer candidates must pass a written exam, undergo drug and medical examination, polygraph examination, a physical fitness test, pre-security screening and structured interview during the pre-appointment phase.